CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 #### Awarding Skill & Destiny Points

-For Skill & Destiny Points, divide 400 XP equally among the characters if the party manages to vanquish the Redbrands in this room.
+For Skill & Destiny Points, divide 400 XP equally among the characters if the party manages to vanquish the Lavender Lancers in this room.

 ### 11. Runesmith's Workshop